tanmoymollik/toy-c-compiler/README.md

 ## Getting Started ##

 My compiler uses intel x64 assembly syntax.
 Thus I found nasm is better suited to assemble the assembly file produced by the compiler.
 The book uses gcc for this step however.
 In order to use this compiler `gcc` and `nasm` must be installed.
+To understand the differences in assembly produced by the book and this repo look at [emitter internals](src/emitter/internal.rs).

 This repo contains 2 binaries.
 A simple compiler binary and a compiler driver binary.
 To build both binaries: